wijerasa/MCBL/mcbl-tutorials-DESeq2-phyloseq.rst

 --------

 ..
 Note::
 	If you are runing this on MCBL *mcic-sel019-d*, please skip the installation.
-Following command in R-Studio will load the software module to your environment.
+The following command in R-Studio will load the software module to your environment.

 .. code-block:: r
 	:linenos: